jkleiber/gtddp_drone/README.md

 All flight records are logged to CSV files in the home directory with a timestamp to avoid overwriting past logs.
 If the code crashes the logs may not be saved.

 ### Issue Tracking and Known Issues
-This project is actively being developed and has bugs.
+This project is actively being developed and probably has bugs.
 These can be found under the issues tab.
-If you find any bugs, please report them and identify the conditions necessary to replicate them.
+If you find any bugs or something doesn't work the way you think it should, please report these situations and identify the conditions necessary to replicate them.